CochinoChingon/static/_posts/2021-03-31-child-support-and-paternity.md

 ---
 title: Child Support, Paternal Rights and Paternity, Or how Family law is not concerned with family

-exerpt: In this episode I'm gonna talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned.
+exerpt: "I talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned"

-image: /assets/image/show-logo.png
+author_profile: true

+description: "I talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned"

 header:
   teaser: /assets/images/header-single-episode.png
   overlay_image: /assets/images/header-single-episode.png
   show_overlay_exerpt: false
   overlay_filter: 0.6
-  og_images: /assets/images/episodes/cover.png

 date: 2021-03-31
 ---

+<iframe src="https://open.spotify.com/embed-podcast/episode/5CX855zaK07igRNzcX8qNa" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Child Support, Paternal Rights and Paternity, Or how Family law is not concerned with family

-<iframe src="https://open.spotify.com/embed-podcast/episode/5CX855zaK07igRNzcX8qNa" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 In this episode I'm gonna talk about my experience with the Family court system and how they can adversely affect males even when they're well intentioned.